ErrorTzy/writings/notes/Philosophy_of_Mind/Lecture_Notes.md

 The existence of pain is the perception of pain (the ontological feature of pain)

+# 3. Identity theory

-More thoughts on Pain
+## More thoughts on Pain

+**phantom of limb**

 The pain in the phantom of limb (Nelson) is the mistake of physical(spacial) limb, not the pain.

+**attention**

 If someone did not pay attention to pain?

 E.g. A soldier get shot when he began to charge, but he only realized it after the charging ends.

-Then when the pain came into being? (compare pain killer)
+Then *when* the pain came into being? (compare pain killer)

-The Mind-Body Identity Theory
+## Basic Claim

+It seems hard to say pain is *only* in the body, or *only* in the mind.
+It seems that we cannot say they have the same intension.

+> "后天必然命题，如水是H2O"

 The **extension** of mind and body are the same, but not necessarily the same **intension**.
+Therefore, this is not a claim about meaning.
+It's a metaphysical claim.

 Problem: What if a creature that don't have a brain?

+# 4. Functionalism

+To extend identity theory to other creatures.
+It is similar to token-token identity theory, but it is not token-token identity. `why?`

+Any program is a tuple of (I,S,O,F,G):

+- I: all possible physical input
+- S: all possible mental state
+- O: all possible physical output
+- F: the mapping of (I,S) to S
+- G: the mapping of (I,S) to O

+The configuration of M = {P}xIxSxO